 On the road trip back from Sydney to Melbourne, we stopped and visited 4 places to break up the trip.
-And, make it interesting on the one-day drive.

 By doing this, it helped to break the kilometers traveled into smaller chunks.